nagasudhirpulla/taming_python/blog/skills/oracle_instantclient.md

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 <hr/>
-In this post we will use psycopg2 python module for interfacing with PostgreSQL database.
+In this post we will install Oracle instantclient for .

 ## Installing psycopg2 python module
 Run the following command in your python environment